open-telemetry/opentelemetry.io/content/en/docs/concepts/signals/traces.md

 ### Span Kind

 When a span is created, it is one of `Client`, `Server`, `Internal`, `Producer`, or `Consumer`.
 This span kind provides a hint to the tracing backend as to how the trace should be assembled.
-According to the OpenTelemetry specification, the parent of a server span is always a client span, and the child of a client span is always a server span.
+According to the OpenTelemetry specification, the parent of a server span is often a remote client span, and the child of a client span is usually a server span.
 Similarly, the parent of a consumer span is always a producer and the child of a producer span is always a consumer.
 If not provided, the span kind is assumed to be internal.

 For more information regarding SpanKind, see [SpanKind]({{< relref "/docs/reference/specification/trace/api#spankind" >}}).